stefwalter/cockpit/doc/protocol.md

   "interval": 1000
 }

-Data messages look like this:
+Samples messages look like this:

-[ /* multiple rows of data, can be combined into one data message */ [ [ 100, 200 ], 53939 ],
+[ /* multiple samples per message are possible */
+  [ [ 100, 200 ], 53939 ],

-  /* null if values did not change since last */
-  [ null, 56000 ],
+  /* null for any value that not change since last */ [ null, 56000 ],

   [ [ 103, 204 ], 57000 ],
-  /* Short arrays mean data did not change */
-  [ [ 103 ], 57000 ],
+  /* Short arrays mean trailing samples did not change */ [ [ 103 ], 57000 ],
   [ ],
 ]